 Pretty much any of the nearby major cities besides New York City are going to be cheaper options.

 Okay, we get it, DC is expensive.
 But how much are we talking?

 Here’s a detailed breakdown of the cost of living in Washington DC

 Now that we’ve established the big picture, let’s get to the core of exactly how much you’re going to be spending on a monthly basis to live in DC.

-These prices are pretty high, even for an area of the country with famously high cost of living.
-In fact, NUMBEO has DC listed as having the 9th most expensive one-bedroom and the 4th most expensive three-bedroom rent in the country.
+These prices are pretty high, even for an area of the country with a famously high cost of living.
+In fact, NUMBEO has DC listed as having the 12th most expensive rent in the country for both a one-bedroom and a three-bedroom..

 Not only is DC’s rent comparatively high, but it’s rising faster than anywhere else in the country.